f5devcentral/f5-big-iq-lab/docs/class1/module3/lab4.rst

   :align: center

-AS3 Application Service Deployment (Paula)
+AS3 application service deployment (Paula)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Login as **paula** and select previously created ``LAB_module3`` Application and click **Create**.